mvkvc/actions_mix_dialyzer/README.md

     description: Elixir version to use
     required: true
     type: string
-  args:
-    description: Arguments to pass to `mix dialyzer`
+  path_dialyzer:
+    description: Path to the folder containing your PLT files relative to the Mix project root.
     required: false
     type: string
-    default: ''
-  path_plt:
-    description: Path to the PLT files relative to the Mix project
-    required: false
-    type: string
     default: dialyzer
-  path_hash:
+  path:
-    description: Path to the hash file relative to the Mix project
+    description: Path to the root of your Mix project.
     required: false
     type: string
-    default: dialyzer/.plt_sha1
+    default: .
-  path:
+  args:
-    description: Path to the Mix project
+    description: Arguments to pass to `mix dialyzer`.
     required: false
     type: string
-    default: .
+    default: ""
 ```